USNS Victoria

-USNS Victoria (T-AK-281) was a Norwalk class Fleet Ballistic Missile Cargo Ship, which was launched as a World War II commercial Victory cargo ship SS Ethiopia Victory under the Emergency Shipbuilding program.
-The Victoria Victory was acquired by the U.S. Navy in 1963.
+USNS Victoria (T-AK-281) was a Norwalk-class fleet ballistic missile cargo ship, which was launched as a World War II commercial Victory cargo ship SS Ethiopia Victory under the Emergency Shipbuilding program.
+The Ethiopia Victory was acquired by the U.S. Navy in 1963.

 Victory ship built in California

 SS Ethiopia Victory was laid down under U.S. Maritime Commission contract at Permanente Metals Corporation, of Richmond, California on 20 April 1944; launched 20 April 1944 at Kaiser Richmond No. 2 Yard; and delivered to her operator, Waterman Steamship Corporation on 17 July 1944.
 In 1963 she was renamed the USNS Victoria.

-Ethiopia Victory was one of many new 10,500-ton class ships to be known as a Victory ship, designed to replace the earlier Liberty Ships.
+Ethiopia Victory was one of many new 10,500-ton ships to be known as a Victory ship, designed to replace the earlier Liberty ships.
 Liberty ships were designed to be used solely for World War II, whereas Victory ships were designed to last longer and to serve the US Navy after the war.
 Victory ships differed from Liberty ships in that they were faster, longer, wider, taller, and had a thinner stack set farther toward the superstructure.
 In addition, they had a long raised forecastle.